Misha Goikhberg: Sportscar Racing competition

-In 2012 Goikhberg and JDC MotorSports decided to move into sportscar racing teaming up for a full season in the IMSA Prototype Lites Championship.
-The Russian driver won 2 rounds and finished 2nd overall in 2012, followed by a 3rd overall finish in 2013, and finally claimed the championship in 2014 in a commanding fashion winning 9 rounds including 6 pole positions.
+In 2012, Goikhberg and JDC MotorSports decided to move into sportscar racing teaming up for a full season in the IMSA Prototype Lites Championship.
+He won two rounds and finished second overall in 2012, followed by a third overall finish in 2013, and finally claimed the championship in 2014 in a commanding fashion winning nine rounds including six pole positions.
 Goikhberg won the $100000 Mazda Road to the 24 scholarship and moved up to the Tudor United SportsCar Championship with JDC-Miller MotorSports in 2015.
-2015 was a challenging rookie year for Goikhberg, who finished 4th overall in the driver championship claiming 3 podiums at Daytona, Detroit and Canadian Tire Motorsport Park.
+2015 was a challenging rookie year for Goikhberg, who finished fourth overall in the driver championship claiming three podiums at Daytona, Detroit and Canadian Tire Motorsport Park.

-In 2016 Goikhberg teamed up with Stephen Simpson as his full season teammate.
+In 2016, Goikhberg teamed up with Stephen Simpson as his full season teammate.
 Driving again for JDC-Miller MotorSports in the Prototype Challenge category of the WeatherTech Sportscar Championship, the pair has scored two victories, winning the Rolex 24 Hours of Daytona and the Long Beach Grand Prix.
-Goikhberg finished the 2016 season in 3rd position in the driver standings and has moved up to Prototype class for 2017 WeatherTech SportsCar Championship.
+Goikhberg finished the 2016 season in third position in the driver standings and has moved up to Prototype class for 2017 WeatherTech SportsCar Championship.

 In 2018, Goikhberg and co-driver Simpson would swap rides, piloting the return of the No. 99 "Red Dragon" with sponsorship from GAINSCO/Bob Stallings Racing as JDC-Miller expanded to a second Oreca 07. and would win that year's 6 Hours of Watkins Glen, the first Prototype victory for JDC-Miller MotorSports.

-In 2019 Goikhberg returned to the familiar # 85 JDC-Miller MotorSports entry with new teammate Tristan Vautier as the team moved for the first year to a Cadillac DPi-V.R.
+In 2019, Goikhberg returned to the familiar No. 85 JDC-Miller MotorSports entry with new teammate Tristan Vautier, as the team moved for the first year to a Cadillac DPi-V.R.
 The Cadillac DPi-V.R is a prototype racing car which started competing in the IMSA WeatherTech SportsCar Championship in North America in 2017.
-With the switch to the IMSA DPi class Goikhberg will compete in the highest form of prototype sportscar racing in North America.
+With the switch to the IMSA DPi class, Goikhberg would compete in the highest form of prototype sportscar racing in North America.

-For 2020 Goikhberg will team up with Álvaro Parente in a full-season effort in the GT Daytona category.
-They will pilot the No. 57 Acura NSX GT3 Evo for Heinricher Racing with Meyer Shank.
-They will be joined for all four of the Michelin Endurance Cup races by Trent Hindman.
-A. J. Allmendinger will also join the lineup for the 24 Hours of Daytona.
+For 2020, Goikhberg teamed up with Álvaro Parente in a full-season effort in the GT Daytona category.
+They would pilot the No. 57 Acura NSX GT3 Evo for Heinricher Racing with Meyer Shank.
+They would be joined for all four of the Michelin Endurance Cup races by Trent Hindman.
+A. J. Allmendinger would also join the lineup for the 24 Hours of Daytona.